 Here’s the challenge: in just four hours, I guarantee you can get from chaotic Termini station in Rome to a sun-recliner sipping something cool on the Sorrento shore.
-Take a train from Rome to Naples – you have a wide choice between the two service providers of Trenitalia and Italo, scheduling between them around 30 trains a day, of varying duration and prices.
+To get to Sorrento from Rome by train, take a service from Rome Termini to Naples – you have a wide choice between the two service providers of Trenitalia and Italo, scheduling between them around 30 trains a day, of varying duration and prices.
 Book a couple of weeks ahead if you can to get discounted fares, otherwise expect to pay up to €40 per person for the 1’ 10” Frecciarossa or Italo fast train to Naples.

 How to get to Sorrento from Naples by sea

-If you’re staying in Naples, you don’t need to put up with the heat and chaos of the Circumvesuviana train – there are a couple of fast ferries leaving from the port area of Beverello, which motor to Sorrento in about 30 minutes, leaving around 10 times a day.
-Details on the Alilauro line can be found here: single tickets start at around €12.
+If you’re staying in Naples, you don’t need to put up with the heat and chaos of the Circumvesuviana train to get to Sorrento from Napoli.
+There are a couple of fast ferries leaving from the port area of Beverello, which motor to Sorrento in about 30 minutes, leaving around 10 times a day.
+Details on the Alilauro line from Naples to Sorrento can be found here: single tickets start at around €12.
 These dock at the port of Sorrento, otherwise known as the Marina Piccola, which is a centrally located bay at the foot of the Sorrentine cliffs.
 Two lifts, costing a couple of Euros per ride, then bring you up to the town level.